Westlife: Westlife, Coast to Coast, and World of Our Own (1999–2001)

 On 12 November 2001, Westlife released their third album, World of Our Own, peaking at No. 1 in the UK and Ireland.
 "Uptown Girl" (their first single to be on the List of million-selling singles in the United Kingdom), "Queen of My Heart" and "World of Our Own" were released as singles, all of which peaked at No. 1 in the UK.
 "Bop Bop Baby" was also released as a single and peaked at No. 5 in the UK.
 In 2002, Westlife went on their second world tour, the World of Our Own Tour.
 By the end of the year, IRMA awarded the band for 1 million units sold in Ireland.
 The group sold more than 12 million records in a span of three years.

+Despite massive success overseas with their three albums, Westlife were unable to break into the North American market.
+Although "Swear It Again" charted at No. 20 on the Billboard Hot 100, an appearance on MTV's Total Request Live, and Arista releasing a North American edition of their debut album, all attempts flopped.
+In 2002, RCA Records tried to promote and release a remix of "World of Our Own" to the States, but was unsuccessful.
+Billboard attributed Westlife's blacklist to corporate politics, citing market oversaturation as two American boybands: Backstreet Boys and *NSYNC, went on hiatus that same year.
+When asked about it in 2003, Nicky Byrne stated:

+"We sent over a CD of World of Our Own with no name on it.
+They didn't know it was Westlife and every single radio station in the States all came back and said that this is an absolutely huge hit. [...]
+But as soon as we revealed it was Westlife, the radio pluggers all went, 'Whoa, not Westlife – it's a boyband.'
+And we cannot break that down, no matter what song we come out with.
+The problem with America is that it's all radio and you've got to break into radio first, and currently radio doesn't want to play boy bands or pop music.
+If Bono wrote a song with us tomorrow and it was the biggest hit in the world, [and] if Westlife's name is put to it, it won't be a hit in America because radio will not play us."